ABCD: American-Born Confused Desi (2013 film): Production

-The project was announced a few months before its shoot, acquiring the licence to shoot in the US delayed the commencement of the project.
+The project was announced a few months before its shoot, but acquiring the licence to shoot in the US delayed the commencement of the project.
 Initially many actresses were considered for the heroine including Isha Talwar, but theatre artist Aparna Gopinath was selected for the role in her debut film.
 Jacob Gregory, a mutual friend of Martin played the character of Korah.
 He himself showed interest in playing Korah and auditioned for the role.
 He had been part of the film from the scripting process itself.

 Filming

-The shooting was announced to start in March 2013 in U.S. New York City was the main location for the scenes shot in America.
+The shooting was announced to start in March 2013 in the U.S. New York City was the main location for the scenes shot in America.
 The original plan was to start the shooting of the film in the U.S. but that had to be changed after it became difficult to get the required permission and the visas.
-So the schedules were altered and the scenes in Kerala was wrapped up first.
+So the schedules were altered and the scenes in Kerala were wrapped up first.
 The college scenes were shot inside the Federal Institute of Science And Technology (FISAT), Angamaly.
-The filming of few 'montage cuts' for showing in between the songs were shot at the college.
+The filming of a few 'montage cuts' for showing in between the songs were shot at the college.